kevingrewal/quantcast_coding_task/README.md

   - CookieLogs class represents a single Cookie as an object

 MORE:
-  - Programmed in java using IntelliJ IDE
+  - Programmed in Java using IntelliJ IDE
   - Integrated internal bash script to match CLI prompt (ie. ./most_active_cookie cookie_log.csv -d 2018-12-09)
   - Used JUnit as testing framework to create two tests (tests described in coding task for dates: 2018-12-09, 2018-12-08)